netvlies/bol-openapi-php-sdk/README.md

     $productId = '1002004011800815';
     $productResponse = $apiClient->products($productId);
     // ...

+## Enumerations
+For a list of the possible enumerations options (for example sorting methods) take a look at the classes within the *Enum* namespace.

 ## Documentation
 Further documentation about the API can be found at the [Bol.com developer center](http://developers.bol.com/documentatie/handleiding/).